If you haven’t yet found your perfect ready-made motorhome, maybe it’s time to consider camper van conversion?

-When you get into van life, you either hunt around like we did for about a year, waiting for the right campervan to show up, or you grab the bull by the horns and decide to do it yourself.
+When you get started in van life, you either hunt around like we did for about a year waiting for the right campervan to show up, or you grab the bull by the horns and decide to convert a van yourself.

-Whatever the excuses, if we had our time again we’d definitely consider converting a van because there are so many advantages to doing it yourself (or having a skilled friend help you!)
+Whatever the excuses, if we started all over again we’d definitely consider camper van conversion because there are so many advantages to doing it yourself (or having a skilled friend or professional conversion company help you).

 So, what are the advantages of van conversion?